신뢰할 수 있는 글로벌 HR 에이전트 G-P Gia™를 소개합니다. Gia는 지금 베타 버전으로 사용하실 수 있습니다. 가입하고 무료로 이용하세요

 Employee health benefits plans

-Health insurance enrollment is mandatory in the country, and each employee must provide proof of registration without 15 days of starting employment.
-Some private medical coverage options are also available.
-You may opt to provide one for your employees to supplement the national healthcare system, but it’s not a requirement.
+Health insurance enrollment is mandatory in the country, and each employee must provide proof of registration within 15 days of starting employment.
+You may opt to provide private medical coverage for employees to supplement the national healthcare system, but it’s not a requirement.

-Work with G-P to build your global team
+Partner with G-P to build your everywhere workforce.